 Secret tips for making Japanese curry (Surprise Ingredients)

-Using only curry roux cubes makes great curry for sure, but using secret ingredients with roux cubes make pro curry and rice.
+Now we have come to the last part, secret ingredients!
+Using only curry roux cubes makes great curry for sure, but using secret ingredients with roux cubes makes pro curry and rice.

 In fact, did you know most restaurants serving curry rice do not actually make curry from scratch.
 They actually use roux cubes too!
 So what makes them special compared to home cooked curry?
 The answer is in the secret ingredients.